The Travel Guide to Taveuni on a Budget© FijiPocketGuide.com

 Free and Cheap Water Activities on Taveuni

 Just picking a few water activities in Taveuni for this guide is a tough one, especially as anyone staying in the Taveuni resorts will have complimentary access to kayaks, snorkel gear and stand-up paddleboards.
 But what can you do outside of the resort for free or cheap?
-Here are a few suggestions or check out our full list of 10 Free & Cheap Things to Do on Taveuni.
+Here are a few suggestions, or check out our full list of 10 Free & Cheap Things to Do on Taveuni.

 Snorkel at the Waitabu Marine Park

-Visit Peckham Pearl Farm
+Visit Civa Pearl Farm

 Free and Cheap Land Activities on Taveuni